NoCodeNode/UPO/README.md

 - ✅ API keys stored **locally** in your browser
 - ✅ No data collection or analytics
 - ✅ No third-party tracking
-- ✅ Only communicates with Google Gemini API
+- ✅ Only communicates with Google Gemini API for prompt optimization
 - ✅ Open source — audit the code yourself

 ---